 Students may qualify for the first grade Primary and Grammar Grade License, both of which qualify the holder to teach in the rural schools.
-Students may qualify for first grade high school license in History, English, Mathematics and Commercial work.

 If you want practice teaching this summer, write at once to President Waldo Wood, and state the kind and amount desired.